by Anthony Clark

 So, are you ready?

-Your t-shirt printing business deserves high-quality ink that can be used on fabric as well as paper.
+Your t-shirt printing business deserves high-quality ink that can use on fabric as well as paper.
 The Speedball 8-Ounce Fabric Printing Ink is your solution for professional quality t-shirt transfers your family, friends, and clients will love.
 This ink is non-flammable which is safe to use.
 It is also not toxic.
 You can quickly clean this ink with water and soap so that your work area is not too messy.

-You ink package consists of an 8-oz jar of black ink, which should be sufficient for your t-shirt printing projects.
+Your ink package consists of an 8-oz jar of black ink, which should be sufficient for your t-shirt printing projects.
 If you need to achieve more transparency with your ink, select a colorless extender.
 You will undoubtedly enjoy the ink’s consistency which is suitable for screen printing on 100% cotton t-shirts.
 Although this ink is a little oily, it is not runny.
 Expect this ink to be very easy to absorb on the t-shirt.
 You can also set the ink into your apparel using a hot iron.

 If you need ink that works very well on dark fabrics, this Speedball Fabric Printing Ink Starter Set is the one to choose.
 The kit also comes with six four-ounce jars of white, red, black, blue, yellow, and green screen-printing ink.
 They are quite luminous and are perfect for transfer on polyester, cotton blends, rayon, linen, and various synthetic fabrics.
 It can also be used on cardboard or paper but not on nylon.

 Another Speedball ink you can rely on is the 3M Speedball 4803 Opaque Fabric Screen Printing Ink.
 This metallic ink will add luminance and brilliance to any t-shirt printing project you carry out.
-This metallic ink provides the kind of luminance that offers different effects when you view it from various angles.
+This metallic ink provides the kind of luminance that offers different effects when viewing it from various angles.
 The pearl white is your solution for the perfect metallic white elements in your artwork.
 When dried, the final finish has the appearance of brushed metal.

 Amazingly, the ink can be dissolved in water and is neither flammable nor toxic.
 It is OK to use this ink on t-shirts, tablecloths, and most fabrics.
 You can also use it on cardboard and paper.
 For best results on cloth, it is necessary to heat set the artwork, even with a household iron.
 The ink is also easy to wash off with water and soap.
 To prevent the ink mess from being permanent, it is important to clean with warm soapy water within the first five minutes.

 Whether you are new to screen printing or are a seasoned professional, you will love the results produced by the Jacquard brand of screen printing ink.
-These inks work well with water and are specially formulated for users to spend more time with their screens.
+These inks work well with water and are specially formulated to spend more time with their screens.
 The ink does not dry too quickly, so it is possible to mix various colors on the screen print.
 You will also achieve greater resolutions in your printed artwork without getting the screens clogged.
 You can easily save the final artwork in any form of storage you like.

 Furthermore, the screen-printed designs are permanent and will not fade or crack on most surfaces such as vinyl, paper, leather, plastic, fabric, and metal.
 Once your pattern is set in your t-shirt or other surfaces, you can wash and dry clean your fabrics (whether natural or synthetic).
-Expect consistency with your ink as it is applied opaque, dries opaque and when cured, it remains opaque.
+Expect consistency with your ink as it is applied opaque, dries opaque, and when cured, it remains opaque.
 With this ink also, your work will not become cracked or faded.
 It is easy to clean up your work area after using this ink as it washes away in water and soap.

-The Speedball Opaque Fabric Screen Printing ink set produces a glossy, glittery finish that is not a matte finish (like some other inks).
-You can paint with this ink using brushes as well as screen print with it.
+The Speedball Opaque Fabric Screen Printing ink set produces a glossy, glittery finish that is not matte (like some other inks).
+You can paint with this ink using brushes as well as a screen print with it.
 It is easy to wash this ink off with water so that you won’t leave a messy workspace.
 Use this ink safely around the home with kids and pets – it is not toxic; it is not flammable.
 Furthermore, this ink does not use solvents, and you won’t have to contend with any offensive odors.

 You can dip your feet into the world of painting by purchasing these acrylic paints.
 It is marketed towards budding screen printing artists; this premium ink has a buttery-thick viscosity for precision detailing.
 Plus, it is water-washable, so you can be sure to fix any mistake in your printout before it dries.